bwplotka/my/web/content/posts/bingo.md

 bingo get <tool>
 ```

-Also, make sure to check out the `-m` option if your project uses `Makefile` to generate useful helper variables 💖that makes it super easy to install pinned
-binaries without even installing `bingo` (it will use just `go build`).

 Overall, `bingo` allows to easily maintain a separate, nested Go Module for each binary.
 By default, it will keep it `.bingo/<tool>.mod`
-This allows to correctly pin the tool without polluting the main go module or other's tool module.
+This allows to correctly pin the binary without polluting the main go module or other's tool module.

+Also, make sure to check out the generated `.bingo/Variables.mk` if your project uses `Makefile`.
+It has useful helper variables 💖that makes it super easy to install pinned
+binaries without even installing `bingo` (it will use just `go build`!).
+For `shell` users, you can invoke `source .bingo/variables.env` to source those variables.

 See an extensive and up-to-date description of the `bingo` usage [here](https://github.com/bwplotka/bingo#usage).